poplatek/payment-methods-book/dankort/dankortmobil/README.md

 The purchase case w/PIN input differs only slightly from the above sequence.
 Instead of presenting the customer w/a green button to accept the purchase a PIN input screen is presented.
 Before and after the PIN input the transaction proceeds as above.
 Only pressing the green button on the mobile phone is replaced w/a PIN input screen.
-The purchase is accepted via inputing the PIN digits and pressing OK.
+The purchase is accepted via inputing the PIN digits and pressing OK or possibly via finger print.
 There is no separate acceptance screen in the use case.
 The limit for PIN entry is 200 DKK, circa $30.

 PIN input use case can be seen from here: https://youtu.be/PfwIbYmIhkk?t=1m11s